Suyashmi/Suyashmi/README.md

-These are ExcelR Data Analytics Assignments.
+These are my Data Analytics Assignments and Personal Projects.
+Thanks.